Designating bathing waters in Wales: guidance note

 Is the site currently being promoted as somewhere for bathing?
 For example, this may be through current signage, leaflets, access permissions, official websites, social media or bookable sessions.
 If new measures are planned, details should also be included.

-Applications should capture and document the views of local representatives.
+Applications should capture and document the views of local representatives where known.
 This helps ensure that the application process remains inclusive and transparent, while considering the concerns, insights, and perspectives of the local community.
-These include but are not limited to:
+These may include but are not limited to:

 - Bathers and other bathing water users, including swimming clubs/groups.